Pravindra Kumar: Biography

-Pravindra Kumar focuses his interest on protein engineering and interactions as well as drug design and leads a team of researchers.
+novel therapies for various ailments.
+Pravindra Kumar also focuses his interest on protein engineering and interactions as well as drug design and leads a team of researchers.
 In 2017, his team worked on Chlorogenic acid, an aromatic compound found naturally in plants like coffea and their biochemical and structural studies using x-ray crystallography techniques revealed that the compound had anti-bacterial properties.
 The discovery is reported to have opportunities in the development of a new class of antibiotics as the compound clings to the chorismate mutase enzyme in the shikimate pathway which assists in the synthesis of aromatic amino acids and this could inhibit the growth of bacteria.
 His studies have been documented by way of a number of articles and ResearchGate, an online repository of scientific articles has listed 117 of them.